Blake-K-Yeboah/futuremerce-rebrand/src/content/blog/improve-your-shopify-store-speed.md

 Improving your store’s speed can do wonders for your conversion rate.

-From the initial loading time, to the speed of checking out, its important to optimize all areas of your store’s speed.
+From the initial loading time, to the speed of checking out, it's important to optimize all areas of your store’s speed.

-Lets take a look at a few common errors and how you can speed up your store and convert more users.
+Let's take a look at a few common errors and how you can speed up your store and convert more users.

 ### Unused Code